Cook Islands vs Jamaica Comparison

 Cook Islands Evaluation

-Cook Islands outperforms in: • Cook Islands has 3.9x higher minimum wage • Cook Islands has 2.4x higher healthcare spending per capita • Cook Islands has 36% higher renewable energy usage
+Cook Islands outperforms with: • Cook Islands has 3.9x higher minimum wage • Cook Islands has 2.5x higher GDP per capita • Cook Islands has 2.4x higher healthcare spending per capita • Cook Islands has 36% higher renewable energy usage

 Jamaica Evaluation

-While Cook Islands ranks lower overall compared to Jamaica, specific areas demonstrate competitive advantages:
+While Jamaica ranks lower overall compared to Cook Islands, specific areas demonstrate competitive advantages:

 Overall Evaluation